samuelayo/simple_video_api/README.md

 - Rename `env.sample` file to `.env`, fill the variables and save.
 - `DEFAULT_DATABASE_URI` Takes the default mongodb connection string.
-- `PORT` Takes the port in which we want the app to run on, defaults to 4000 if not set.
+- `PORT` Takes the port in which we want the app to run on, defaults to 4000 if not set. if you need sample set, please import `init.json` into the videos collection

 Run
 ```